GitGerby/ffmpeg-wrappers/module/README.md

 * Subtitles are copied as is.
 * External SRT files matching the Source file name are injected as additional subtitle tracks in the destination file.
+* Output file is placed on the pipeline.

 ### Params